 Your doctor will likely prescribe antibiotics and blood-thinning medications to prevent infection and other complications while you're in the hospital.
-You'll usually need to continue to take blood-thinning medications such as aspirin or warfarin (Coumadin, Jantoven) during the time you have a VAD to prevent blood clots.
+You'll usually need to continue to take blood-thinning medications, including aspirin and warfarin (Coumadin, Jantoven) during the time you have a VAD to prevent blood clots.

 It's very important to follow the instructions for taking these medications carefully.
 You'll need to have regular blood tests to monitor the effects of warfarin.
 Contact your doctor if you have any questions about your medications or if you experience any side effects.
 You'll also need to continue to take any medications you're taking for other conditions.

 Your treatment team may encourage you to have visitors, such as family and friends, while you're recovering in the hospital.
 Visitors may be able to help you perform some physical activities.
-Your nurses and treatment team will also educate your family about many aspects of your care, such as how to care for your VAD, how to watch for signs of infection after surgery, how to respond to emergencies related to the VAD and how they can assist you at home.
+Your nurses and treatment team will also educate your family about many aspects of your care, such as training on how to care for and manage your VAD, how to watch for signs of infection after surgery, how to perform dressing changes, how to respond to emergencies related to the VAD, and how they can assist you at home.

 Once you have recovered and gained your strength, your treatment team will determine when you're healthy enough to be released from the hospital.
 If you need more time to recover your strength before returning home, you may stay at a special care facility, such as a nursing home, for a period of time after leaving the hospital.